SoranyiL/capstone_project/README.md

     GitHub

 User Interface & Design Considerations
     We prioritized a clean and intuitive design, using a calming color palette of blues and grays with green for success indicators.
 The layout is consistent across pages, and all forms are clearly labeled.
-Mobile responsiveness was achieved through CSS media queries, and fonts were chosen for readability.
+Mobile responsiveness was achieved through CSS media queries.

     Interactive elements such as map markers and popups offer users a simple, intuitive way to engage with the platform.
 The UI avoids clutter and encourages community participation without overwhelming users.